 Melissa Derrick - Place 6

-Melissa Derrick was elected to the San Marcos City Council on Nov.
+Melissa Derrick was re-elected to the San Marcos City Council on Nov.
+6 2018.
+She was first elected on Nov.
 3, 2015 for a three-year term in Place 6.
-She took the oath of office on Nov.
-18, 2015.

 Born in West Virginia, she has called San Marcos home for 32 years, and worked at Texas State University for over 20 years.